 The only downside to air frying meatballs is that you have to do it in batches, as most air fryers are fairly small and you absolutely cannot pile on the meatballs.
 My air fryer is on its last legs, and I can’t wait to get myself the hugest air fryer possible and make all meatballs at once!

-Pan fried meatballs are also great, as they cook fast, but they are a bit more labor intensive than air fried meatballs.
-But, if you don’t have an air fryer, pan fried meatballs are your best bet for delicious, juicy meatballs!
+Pan-fried meatballs are great, as they cook fast, but they are a bit more labor intensive than air-fried meatballs.
+But, if you don’t have an air fryer, pan-fried meatballs are your best bet for delicious, juicy meatballs!

-Unfortunately, meatballs made in the oven have a tendency to shrink some and might get a little dry, as they lose a lot of water with the longer cooking time.
-But, if you don’t have an air fryer and can’t stand the pan frying mess (which I’m also rarely in the mood for), it’s totally okay to use the oven.
+Unfortunately, meatballs made in the oven tend to shrink some and might get a little dry, as they lose a lot of water with the longer cooking time.
+But, if you don’t have an air fryer and can’t stand the pan frying mess (which I’m also rarely in the mood for), it’s okay to use the oven.
 The meatballs will still be delicious!